Current & Recent Planning Initiatives

 The city has embarked on a number of planning initiatives in recent years.
 Below is a summary of current and recent planning initiatives that have all been geared toward making the city a more attractive place to live, work and play.

 Late in 2018, the Planning and Zoning Commission formed a neighborhood-based Steering Committee to help develop an Allingtown Plan as recommended in the Plan of Conservation and Development.
-Throughout 2019 and early 2020, the committee met to develop the plan and combined efforts with the commission to hold two workshops to obtain community input.
+Throughout 2019 and early 2020, the committee met to develop the plan and combined efforts with the P&Z to hold two workshops to obtain community input.
 The committee and the Allingtown community had a distinct interest in making the Allingtown Center a more walkable community, particularly close to the University of New Haven campus.
 A variety of recommendations were included in a draft plan that was presented to the committee and the commission for their consideration in June 2020.

 Harbor Management Plan